 Tulum Weather October

 October is also very rainy.
 It’s the second-rainiest month in the year for Tulum, with around 200 millimeters of rainfall expected across an average of 14 days.
-Though chances of rain are still fairly high, the summer heat is starting to fade.
+Though the rain chances are still fairly high, the summer heat is starting to fade.

 Tulum Weather November